 - It isn’t just academic staff who benefit.
 Administrative and technical staff in silver departments felt they had more support for their career development and progression than in departments without awards.

 - The research also identified a number of issues that continue to prevent women from reaching their full potential in the STEMM field.
 It found that there is yet to be a significant impact on postgraduate student experience, and little on the undergraduate population.

 - Although most respondents value the awards process and found the workload involved to be appropriate, some departmental champions feel that it creates an excessive burden.

 - Respondents raised specific issues with some aspects of the Athena SWAN process.

-The report sets out a number of recommendations for ECU that will help us continue to refine and improve our processes so that Athena SWAN remains an effective tool for HEIs and a valuable benchmark for excellence in gender equality.
-Developments focusing on several of the issues identified in the recommendations have been made as part of the May 2015 expansion of the charter to art, humanities, social science, business and law disciplines.
+The report set out a number of recommendations for ECU that helped us refine and improve our processes.
+Developments focusing on several of the issues identified in the recommendations were made as part of the May 2015 expansion of the charter to art, humanities, social science, business and law disciplines.